A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

-\end{proposition} \Cref{minimum} states that when protective behaviour is static, then the largest reduction of $R_0$ is obtained at an intermediate level of the effectiveness of protection $1-q$. \Cref{fig:R0qpl} shows the behaviour of $R_c$ as a function of $q$ for different values of $p$ and $l$.
+\begin{proposition} Let $l > 0$.
+Then, for every $p\in [0, 1]$, the function $R_c(p, q)$, viewed as a function of $q$, attains a minimum value, smaller than $R_{0}$, at $q= (1-p)/(1-p+l)\,.$ \end{proposition} \Cref{minimum} shows that when protective behaviour is static, the largest reduction of $R_0$ is achieved at an intermediate level of protection effectiveness, $1-q$. \Cref{fig:R0qpl} illustrates the behaviour of $R_c$ as a function of $q$ for different values of $p$ and $l$.